 These factors combine to make Poland more beautiful for a growing number of international students.
 They prefer the quality of education and the service they receive and decide to study there.

-It’s always better to learn a language than wait for an interpreter or tour guide to quickly get yourself out of the situation.
+Learning a language is always better than waiting for an interpreter or tour guide to help you quickly leave the situation.

 It’s always nice to understand the menu of any restaurant and order food.
 Also, finding the historical explanations is easy to understand and adjust because you can understand the language.

-And you are acing the places’ names pronunciation, routes, and information about tourist sites.
+You will also master the pronunciation of places’ names, routes, and information about tourist sites.
 You will also take part in genuine conversations and earn appreciation for at least trying to speak Polish.

 10. Watch Polish movies and TV series

-While Polish films, TV series, and music aren’t famous like English, Korean, Japanese, or French, they have a few good ones.
+While Polish films, TV series, and music aren’t as famous as those of English, Korean, Japanese, or French, they do have a few good ones.

-From the old classic Knife in the Water, Pharaoh, The Deluge, The promised lands, Nights and Days to Katyń, Cold War, In Darkness, Rose, and Corpus Christi, the list of fantastic Polish flicks are endless!
+The list of fantastic Polish flicks is endless, including the old classic Knife in the Water, Pharaoh, The Deluge, The Promised Lands, Nights and Days to Katyń, Cold War, In Darkness, Rose, and Corpus Christi!

 You can enjoy TV series such as 1983, Kruk, Nielegalni, Blinded by the Lights, The Pleasure Principle, and many more.